seed-rs/seed-rs.org/crate/guides/0.7.0/rust.md

 1. Try to write minimum `clone` calls.
 When you need to use cheap `clone`, try to make it explicit - e.g. `Rc::clone(&value)` [[rc docs]](https://doc.rust-lang.org/std/rc/index.html)

-1. One of the Rust feautures is safe mutability but use it only when best practices for writing [immutable variables](https://doc.rust-lang.org/book/ch03-01-variables-and-mutability.html#variables-and-mutability) and [pure functions](https://en.wikipedia.org/wiki/Pure_function) make your code unreadable, too slow or error-prone.
+1. One of the Rust features is safe mutability but use it only when best practices for writing [immutable variables](https://doc.rust-lang.org/book/ch03-01-variables-and-mutability.html#variables-and-mutability) and [pure functions](https://en.wikipedia.org/wiki/Pure_function) make your code unreadable, too slow or error-prone.

 1. *"Premature optimization is the root of all evil"* - especially in Rust because it's one of the fastest language.
 Don't do anything extra until your benchmarks are ready to test it.
 Personal examples:

    - When I was writing proxy server in Rust, there were two things that slowed down that proxy multiple times - forgotten `println` calls in the hot path and slow DNS server...
 I recommend to zoom-out and fix higher-level issues first.

-   - Seed VDOM patching algorithm was fast enough on the first attemp.
+   - Seed VDOM patching algorithm was fast enough on the first attempt.
 However it's heavily slowed down by DOM calls.
 I recommend to look at IO and external dependencies before you try to optimize your Rust code.

 1. Write only cross-platform code and use only Rust tools.

-1. Don't be affraid to write [async](https://rust-lang.github.io/async-book/01_getting_started/01_chapter.html) code.
+1. Don't be afraid to write [async](https://rust-lang.github.io/async-book/01_getting_started/01_chapter.html) code.

 1. Learn about the popular libraries like:
     - [serde](https://crates.io/crates/serde)